 Put another way, the results of stocks trading at the lowest price-to-NCAV returned over 50% more than firms with the smallest discount to intrinsic value.

 The evidence is in and the conclusion is clear -- buying net net stocks at the steepest discount to intrinsic value significantly outperforms not only the general market but also other NCAV portfolios.
 If an intelligent investor wants to achieve the highest possible returns using a NCAV stock strategy then it would be wise to choose the cheapest stocks possible.

 For my own portfolio, I screen for quality quite rigidly while also demanding very large discounts to NCAV.
 That makes investing in net net stocks more difficult but also -- I assume -- far more profitable.
 If an investor wants to do nothing else but purchase stocks that fit a specific set of characteristics then the returns will be very good over the long-term.
 If an intelligent investor wants to achieve the highest possible returns, however, then looking at the cheapest stocks is a great first step.

 The catch, of course, is that great net net stock investment candidates can be tough to find.
 You can solve this problem by signing up for full Net Net Hunter membership.
 Not only do we have over 450 net net stocks to look at but we also dig through the listings to identify the best investment candidates.
 The money you could make off of even just one international net net stock would be enough to pay for full membership access for years.

 Not ready for full membership?
 That’s fine.
-Just sign up for free net net stock ideas in the box below this article.
+Just sign up for the free net net stock essential guide in the box below this article.
 No commitment, no obligation, and we keep your email address 100% confidential.
 Don’t wait.
 Sign up now so you can start making over 25% annual returns through net net stocks.